 The Dali cranium was discovered in 1978 embedded in a loess terrace near Jiefang Village, Dali County, Shaanxi Province.
-Initial reports of the Dali site can be found in Wang et al. (1979) and Wu and You (1979), with Wu Xinzhi (1981) describing the cranium.
-Additional comparative information can be found in Wu (1989) and Wu (1988b) and an English language description in Wu and Poirier (1995).
+Initial reports of the Dali site can be found in Wang et al. (1979) and Wu and You (1979), with the leading Chinese palaeoanthropologist Wu Xinzhi (above) describing the cranium in 1981.
+Additional comparative information can be found in Wu (1989) and Wu (1988b), with English language descriptions in Wu and Poirier (1995) and Wu and Athreya (2012).
 Uranium series dating of ox teeth from the site obtained a date of 209,000 ±23,000 years (Chen et al., 1994), however, the nature of the association between the hominid cranium and the ox teeth remains uncertain.
 Given what is known about the Chinese hominid fossil record, for instance the consistent dating results for Zhoukoudian Locality 1, a date of this magnitude would not seem unreasonable.
 A number of small stone artefacts, primarily scrapers, were also recovered from the site.

 Dali is reasonably complete and well preserved, with damage restricted to postdepositional crushing and displacement of the palate and left maxilla.
-A large section of the right parietal is missing, as are the maxillary teeth and left zygomatic arch.
+A large section of the right parietal is missing, as are all of the maxillary teeth and left zygomatic arch.
 Wu (1981, 1989) found that most of the cranial dimensions and morphological features of Dali were intermediate between Homo erectus and H. sapiens, with Dali assigned to archaic H. sapiens.
-Craniofacial anatomy and vault shape are distinct from European Neandertals and earlier European hominids like Petralona and Atapeurca.
+Wu's interpretation of Dali's anatomy was used to reinforce his long held view of evolutionary continuity between mid-Pleistocene H. erectus and more recent human populations in China (regional continuity model, see Wolpoff et al 1984).
+Craniofacial anatomy and vault shape are distinct from European Neandertals and earlier European hominins like Petralona and Atapeurca.

 The Dali frontal has relatively robust supraorbital development, with the torus particularly thickened mid-orbit and thinning laterally.
 There is a median ridge which extends into a slight pre-bregmatic eminence and very slight cruciate eminence.
 When viewed laterally the parietals are long and low.
 Unlike Homo erectus maximum cranial breadth is located on the posterior-superior temporal, rather than the cranial base.
 From a posterior viewpoint the parietals do not have a circular profile.
 The remaining parietal tuberosity is distinct.
 Most of the vault superstructures in the temporal, occipital and frontal regions are robust.
 The mastoid process is small.
 The occipital and nuchal plane form a sharp angle similar to H. erectus and endocranial volume is around 1100-1200 ml.